joe-irving/defundclimatechaos/demands.md

 A rapid transition to a more just world will require huge investments - working people should not foot this bill, especially those hardest hit by climate disasters.
 It's time to properly tax rich individuals and giant corporations; this means implementing loophole-free progressive taxation and a Financial Transaction Tax* and for public institutions to use all the tools at their disposal to fund the green transition.

+\*Financial Transaction Tax = A tax on the financial transactions of banks, for more information see [https://www.robinhoodtax.org.uk/how-it-works](https://www.robinhoodtax.org.uk/how-it-works "https://www.robinhoodtax.org.uk/how-it-works")

 {% include accordion-end.html %}

 {% include accordion-start.html title="People Not Profit - Democratise our future" %}